 Did it ever happen to you, all of a sudden and without any warning or apparent reason, that your mouse starts lagging or stuttering (or both) and behaving completely crazy, jumping around on the screen like it’s possessed?

 It happened to me over the weekend (because this kind of problems seem to only happen when you have some extra time for yourself) and it drove me crazy: nothing seemed to make sense, the batteries of my wireless mouse were OK and everything else seemed fine.
-Still, my mouse was stuttering and lagging and ruining my day.
+Still, my mouse was stuttering and lagging and refusing to accept my commands.

-So I decided to investigate, find a situation and I am now here to help you as well if you’re in the same corner as I was: here’s how to fix mouse stuttering and lagging in Windows 7, Windows 8 or Windows 10.
+So I decided to investigate, find a solution and I am now here to help you as well if you’re in the same stage as I was in: here’s how to fix mouse stuttering and lagging in Windows 10 (or any version of Windows or OS, actually).

 Mouse Stuttering, Jumping Around and / or Lagging – fixes